 Protecting Ginninderra’s environment and heritage

-In response, CSIRO has identified more than 30% of the site as areas to be conserved to protect threatened Box Gum Grassy Woodland and derived native grasslands and species such as the golden sun moth.
+In response, CSIRO has identified more than 30% of the site as areas to be conserved to protect threatened Box Gum Grassy Woodland and derived native grasslands and species such as the golden sun moth and striped legless lizard.

 In recent years CSIRO has lead various ecological research activities on site and worked closely with community partners such as the Ginninderra Catchment Group and community volunteers to restore biodiversity in the Box Gum Woodlands and the native grasslands.